Vyxal/Vyxal/documents/knowledge/elements.md

 - num a, num b: `math.copysign(a, b)`
 -------------------------------
-## ∆K (Sum of Proper Divisors)
+## ∆K (Sum of Proper Divisors / Stationary Points)

-Get the sum of all proper divisors of a number
+Get the sum of all proper divisors of a number /  get the stationary points of a function

 ### Overloads

 - num a: `sum_of_proper_divisors(a)`
+- str a: `stationary_points(a)`
 -------------------------------
 ## ∆² (Perfect Square?)